nitad54448/yappari-5-1/README.md

 __Max plots__
 This is the maximum number of plots to show on the graphs (excluding DRT which will show only the first selected dataset).
 It should be small if you are dealing with many datasets (more than 100 or so).
 The number of plots is determined by the number of selected datasets or this number, whichever is smaller.

+__Simulation limits__
+This is used only for "Simulate" function.

-__Developer commands__
+__Advanced commands__

 Can be used for manual control of program, useful mostly for testing.
-Some commands are not available elsewhere.
+Some commands are not available elsewhere : searching for optimal regularizaton parameter or interpolation, see more details below.
 For instance, the following commands might be useful : to make a Savitzky-Golay smooth to the active datasets :

     smooth